RisingStack/react-easy-state/README.md

 <details>
 <summary><strong>Wrap ALL of your components with <code>view</code> - including class and function ones - even if they don't seem to directly use a store.</strong></summary>
 <p></p>

+Every component that is using a store or part of a store inside its render must be wrapped with `view`.
+Sometimes store usage is not so explicit and easy to to miss.

 ```jsx
 import { view, store } from '@risingstack/react-easy-state';